puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 {% aside Quest Progress %}

 Awesome!
-Have you noticed when you successfully finsihed a task the 'completed tasks' increases?
+Have you noticed when you successfully finished a task the 'completed tasks' increases?
 Check on your progress to see how you're doing.
 Type the following command:

 	quest --progress

-This shows your progress by displaying tasks that you have completed and tasks that still need completeing.
+This shows your progress by displaying tasks that you have completed and tasks that still need completing.

 You're almost there to officially completing your first quest!